monch1962/hello-world-secops/security-tool-images/README.md

 This will create `./Compile` and `./RestlerLogs` directories

-Now spin up the Juice Shop app in a named Docker network
+Now spin up the Juice Shop app in a named Docker network, saving the container ID

 `$ docker network create zapnet`

-`$ docker run --rm -p 3000:3000 --net zapnet bkimminich/juice-shop`
+`$ CONTAINER_ID=$(docker run --rm -p 3000:3000 -d --net zapnet bkimminich/juice-shop)`

 Now confirm everything is running OK by running a smoke test against the Juice Shop app